Home > Living and Working Well > Healthy Lifestyles > Physical activity

 cycling and walking

-Source: PHE Physical Activity Profile (Dept for Transport; Sport England Active Lives Survey)
+Source: OHID Physical Activity Profile (Dept for Transport; Sport England Active Lives Survey)

 Sport England's Active Lives Online Tool provides a profile of up-to-date data for Blackpool, covering sports participation, facilities, health, economic and demographics.